srd424/audioserve-docker/README.txt

 Command line arguments should be the same as for upstream, see https://github.com/izderadicka/audioserve#docker-image

-Note the new experimental client is not built yet.
+The new web client is now built, note that it effectively requires https or you cannot login!

 Pull from Github Package's repo: https://github.com/srd424/audioserve-docker/pkgs/container/audioserve-docker